xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 the generators can be composed to get elements of the algebra.
 The generators can also be parameterized, thus infinity many,

-[question] How to understand cell-complex as inductively defined set?
+[question] How to understand cell complex as inductively defined set?

-- 0-dimensional cell-complex is inductively defined set.
+- 0-dimensional cell complex is inductively defined set.

 ## 1-dimensional